hiren0000/TodoTesting/README.md

 #Controller

-This app has two controllers, one is user and Todo and both have CRUD functionalities.
+This app has two controllers, user and Todo and both have CRUD functionalities.

 #Email

 This app supports email verification as well, When a user wants to register they will get an email for the email validation.

+#CRUD

+Todo has created, read, updated, and deleted functions.